 BOOM.
 Figured it OUT.
 Everything in moderation!
 It’s all fine in moderation!”

-And if there is one thing I have learned about real normal eating and real intuitive eating, it’s that that pendulum swing to the “I’m starving I want ALL OF THE BROWNIES” is real and extremely necessary.
+And if there is one thing I have learned about real normal eating and real intuitive eating, it’s that that pendulum swing to the “I’m starving!!!
+I want ALL OF THE BROWNIES” is real and extremely necessary.
 In Minniemaud, (a method geared towards recovery from extreme restrictive eating disorders) part of that pendulum swing comes with Extreme Hunger.
-Where your body wants and actually needs tens of thousands of calories a day.
-Metabolism and Tissue Repairs.
-Also… just Frickin’ Feed Me.
+Where your body wants and actually needs tens of thousands of calories a day for metabolism and tissue repairs, and also… just Frickin’ Feed Me.

 And my own experience recovering from not anorexia, and my experiences in helping people who have dieted for years, is that pendulum swing is a real part of this.

 So deciding to “eat intuitively, but not too much” paired with the necessity of giving into extreme hunger on the path to normal eating is… the perfect storm.
-Or more just: it won’t work.
+Or more specifically: it just won’t work.
 It backfires.
-It acts as a diet.
+It is still a diet.